The Confident Eater

 4. Blogs are confronting – Blogs are long.
 They take time to read and time to digest the information.

-Often the message is not one we particularly want to hear either.
+Often the message is not one you particularly want to hear either.
 The messages are not ones that say, “do these 3 things and your child will be chowing down the family meal next week”.
 And if they do, they are lying.

 Are great recipes the answer to fussy eating?, Judith Yeabsley|Fussy Eating NZ, stressed mum, #AreGreatRecipesTheAnswerToFussyEating, # AreGreatRecipesTheAnswerToPickyEating, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters